juan-suarez/AmarillaSportBackend/README.md

 ##

+## for local testing
-for testing build and init the app, you can use this `json postman collection`
+1. build and start the app
+2. create a customer with `@POST localhost:3000/auth/sign-up` endpoint
+3. login in `@GET localhost:3000/auth/login`
+4. now you can use the other endpoints, no need auth data in request, all is handled with cookies. login session expires in 1 hour.

+use this  json postamn collection